GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 # Updating

-To update your PostgreSQL installation, delete your PostgreSQL pod, and install a new version from GCP marketplace.
+To update your PostgreSQL installation, delete your PostgreSQL Pod, and install a new version from GCP marketplace.
 Back up your data, and run the following command:

 ```shell